 The Food: Simple Yet Satisfying

 The meal served on board is a home-cooked style lunch—a generous spread of roasted chicken fillets, rice with vegetables, Greek salad, bread, and fresh fruits.
 Vegetarian and vegan options are available on request, which is a considerate touch.
 Based on reviews, the food is generally called “terrific,” and the crew takes care to make sure everyone has enough to eat and drink.
-While the review mentions the lunch was “average,” others rave about the quality, so it seems consistent in offering a hearty, satisfying meal that complements the relaxing vibe.

 The Return Journey and Sunset Option

 After an hour and a half or so at Dia, the boat prepares to head back.
 The return trip includes a sunset cruise option—a feature that many travelers mention as “amazing,” especially if you can catch the sun dipping over the water.
-It’s a lovely way to end the day, with soft lighting, good drinks, and peaceful views—perfect for couples or anyone wanting a quieter, romantic finish to their trip.
+It’s a lovely way to end the day, with soft lighting, good drinks, and peaceful views—great for couples or anyone wanting a quieter, romantic finish to their trip.

 Review Insights and Authentic Voices

-One guest, Robert, noted the “very relaxing day,” and appreciated that the crew was “truly great to deal with,” especially emphasizing the importance of punctuality—critical if you’re on a cruise or have tight schedules.
+One guest, Robert, noted the “very relaxing day,” and appreciated that the crew was “ great to deal with,” especially emphasizing the importance of punctuality—critical if you’re on a cruise or have tight schedules.
 Another guest, Nicole, highlighted that the “sunset cruise on the way back was amazing,” and while she found the food “average,” she still enjoyed the overall trip.

 A different review from Luc praised the “outstanding” sailboat and staff, and said they “exceeded all expectations,” expressing regret only that they didn’t have time for the sunset sail—so if you love the idea of a sunset view, I’d recommend booking that in advance.